lenadub/projet-Node/README.md

 #### Start the Backend

+**Prerequisite : the backend runs on top of a PostgreSQL database.
+PostgreSQL must be installed**

 To initialize the backend environment and subsequently run the backend if required, please run the command below using the Microsoft Windows  command terminal :
 ```bash
 > cd backend